Security of Device-independent Quantum Key Distribution under Sequential Attack: Abstract

 \section{Abstract}

 Device-independent quantum key distribution (DI-QKD) leverages nonlocal correlations to establish cryptographic keys between two honest parties while making minimal assumptions about the underlying systems.
 The security of DI-QKD is grounded in the validity of quantum theory, with Bell violations ensuring the intrinsic unpredictability of observed statistics, independent of the trustworthiness of the devices.
-While traditional collective QKD attacks involve an adversary preparing the shared system for the users, we analyse a scenario in which the adversary does not control the preparation devices yet can still extract information about the key using a strategy known as the sequential attack.
-In this approach, an eavesdropper (Eve) intercepts the transmitted quantum particle, performs an unsharp measurement to maintain the Bell violation between the honest parties, and disguises her interference as noise.
-This method enables Eve to acquire relevant information about the key without resorting to collective measurements.
-We show that by using sequential measurements with ancilla stored in quantum memory, Eve can mimic a collective attack within certain parameter ranges, even without initial control of the source.
+While traditional collective QKD attacks assume that the adversary prepares the shared system, we analyse a scenario where the adversary does not control the source and instead interacts sequentially with the travelling system.
+In this setting, Eve performs an unsharp measurement that produces effective noise while preserving the observed Bell violation.
+Although such behaviour is already accounted for in existing DI-QKD security proofs, examining it through an explicit sequential interaction offers a concrete and physically motivated example of how these effective statistics can arise in practice.
+Our analysis further shows that, within a specific parameter regime, this sequential strategy reproduces some features of an optimal collective attack.